neiltheblue/octopio/README.md

 Octoprint for the Orange Pi Zero - octoprint on a dirt cheap board, using on [Armbian](https://www.armbian.com/)!

++ Now includes mjpg_streamer

 # Burn image

-This build process is pretty simple but slow, you can find a prebuild image here:
+This build process is pretty simple but slow, you can find a prebuild image [here](https://www.dropbox.com/s/66o0hm0vbigvwdd/Octopio_5.41_Orangepizero_Debian_jessie_default_3.4.113.img?dl=0):

 To burn the image with linux use: